 Court interpreting is a highly skilled profession.
 It requires more than being bilingual—you must be trained, experienced and knowledgeable about legal terminology in both languages.
 The Interpreter Certification program is not a training program, so before you seek certification, you should already have training and experience in interpretation.
 Before you apply, review the National Center for State Courts’ self-assessment guide.

 Indiana offers certification in more than 15 languages, including Spanish, Arabic, Mandarin, French, and Polish.
-If your language is not on the list of available oral examinations from the National Center for State Courts, you are eligible to become a Qualified Interpreter.
+If your language is not on the list of available oral examinations from the National Center for State Courts, you are likely eligible to become a Qualified Interpreter.

-10 steps to certification
+Steps to certification

 - Register and be accepted to the program

-- Complete the online English Written Exam Prep course
+- Complete the online English written exam prep course

 - Attend the two-day court interpreter orientation covering interpreter ethics, protocol, basic criminal procedure, and the three modes of interpretation used in the courtroom

 - Pass a written exam covering vocabulary, criminal procedure, and court interpreter ethics with a score of 80% or better